Story

 Succession: Oldest child

-Name of castle: Torment (now owned by House Baan)
+Name of castle: Torment (Former; until usurped)

 House Oakleaf was before the first war 20 years ago a proud house very close to the house of Moon.
-They served as stewards and counsellors to House Moon, while always standing by the Queen.
+They served as stewards and counselors to House Moon, while always standing by the Queen.
 Therefore, the House Oakleaf also suffered greatly, when House Moon was overthrown by Victor Redmoor.
 Few members survived, when the rebellious vassal House Baan chose to stab House Oakleaf in the back to become the new lords of Starsmoor under the rule of King Victor Redmoor.